bignay2000/Windows_Workstation_Updater/README.md

 ## Known Issues
 1. Winget may find Adobe Reader and/or Adobe Acrobat updates, download an updater, but the adobe updater will fail to update.
 Need an alternative way to update Adobe Products.
 2. Winget may fail to install due to a dependancy with appx and powershell 7 cannot import-module appx.
 "Import-Module Appx -usewindowspowershell" works to resolve this dependency.
+3. Google has removed any easy cli update for Google Chrome, so the script launches Chrome and user expected to go to help update.